upday/upday.github.io/_posts/blog/2016-04-15-subscribe_on.md

 	<img src="/images/ObserveOn.gif" alt="image">
 </picture>

-One of the most frequent misconceptions is that ``observeOn`` also acts upstream, but really it acts **only** downstream - things that happen after the ``observeOn`` call - unlike ``subscribeOn``.
+One of the most frequent misconceptions is that ``observeOn`` also acts upstream, but really it acts only downstream - things that happen after the ``observeOn`` call - unlike ``subscribeOn``.

 ### subscribeOn:
-This only influences the thread that is used when the observable is subscribed to and it will stay on it until changed.
+This only influences the thread that is used when the ``Observable`` is subscribed to and it will stay on it downstream.
-One important fact is that ``subscribeOn`` does not work with ``Subject``s.
-(We will return to this in a future post).

 ``` java